Comerica Incorporated (CMA): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-• Fostering a culture of innovation and customer-centricity.
+• Encourages a culture of bold and relentless curiosity (The Bigger Possible).

 Comerica Incorporated (CMA) How It Works